-Dover sole is a temperate ocean flatfish with narrower and longer shaped body than other flatfish; brown with dark spots on its dorsal (upper) side and white on underside.
-Like halibut and other right eye flounders, common sole also exhibits right sided eyes and snout.
+Dover sole is a temperate ocean flatfish with a narrower and longer shaped body than other flatfish; brown with dark spots on its dorsal (upper) side and white on the underside.
+Like halibut and other right-eye flounders, the common sole also exhibits right-sided eyes and snout.

-Common sole easily identified by black spot close to the margin on its pectoral fin, and tail like caudal fin.
-Average length is 15-45 cm.
+Common sole easily identified by black spot close to the margin on its pectoral fin, and tail-like caudal fin.
+The average length is 15-45 cm.
 Weigh from 10oz to 2.5 lb.

-Pacific dover sole (Microstomus pacificus) is different species from 'true' European sole.
-Pacific sole features thin, less firmer fillets and fetch a lower price.
+Pacific Dover sole (Microstomus pacificus) is different species from 'true' European sole.
+Pacific sole features thin, less firm fillets and fetch a lower price.

-Lemon sole (Microstomus kitt) have an oval body; more rounded than a dover, with a lighter, yellowy-brown dark side.
+Lemon sole (Microstomus kitt) has an oval body; more rounded than a dover, with a lighter, yellowy-brown dark side.

-Dover sole is a demersal fish which exhibits almost similar growth characteristics as other benthic species like turbot, flounders, etc. Adult fish lives on sandy and muddy bottoms, from the shore down to 300 m.
-North Sea dover sole spawns in April-June.
-They feed on fish eggs, worms, small soft-shelled bivalves, small fishes and crustaceans.
+Dover sole is a demersal fish that exhibits almost similar growth characteristics as other benthic species like turbot, flounders, etc. Adult fish live on sandy and muddy bottoms, from the shore down to 300 m.
+North Sea Dover sole spawns in April-June.
+They feed on fish eggs, worms, small soft-shelled bivalves, small fishes, and crustaceans.

-It is one of the finest sources of essential fatty acids, protein, minerals and fat-soluble vitamins like vitamin A, E and D (cholecalciferol).
+It is one of the finest sources of essential fatty acids, protein, minerals, and fat-soluble vitamins like vitamins A, E and D (cholecalciferol).

-Black sole contains lean, white meat that composes good amino-acids profile.
+Black sole contains lean, white meat that composes a good amino-acids profile.
 100g fish provides 12.41 g/100 g (22% of RDI).
-Protein composition is complete in the sense that all essential amino acids in a healthy proportions.
+Protein composition is complete in the sense that all essential amino acids are in healthy proportions.

-Its lean meat is a good source of poly-unsaturated fatty acids (PUFA).
-Studies have shown that eating seafood can decreases the risk of heart attack, stroke, obesity and hypertension.
+Its lean meat is a good source of polyunsaturated fatty acids (PUFA).
+Studies have shown that eating seafood can decrease the risk of heart attack, stroke, obesity, and hypertension.
 Seafood is low in saturated fat and higher in “heart healthful” polyunsaturated fat, including omega-3 fatty acids.

-US FDA categorises Dover sole in "the best choice" section considering mercury levels in its flesh.
-The recommendation is consumption of eat 2-3 servings a week for Dover sole.
+US FDA categorizes Dover sole in "the best choice" section considering mercury levels in its flesh.
+The recommendation is the consumption of 2-3 servings a week for Dover sole.

-Black sole is a moderate source of omega-3 eicosapentaenoicacid (EPA), docosapantaenoicacid (DPA) and docosahexaenoic acid (DHA) fatty acids.
-Research studies suggest that these fatty acids, particularly DHA, play an important role in the development of nervous system, especially in infants and children.
+Black sole is a moderate source of omega-3 eicosapentaenoic acid (EPA), docosapentaenoic acid (DPA), and docosahexaenoic acid (DHA) fatty acids.
+Research studies suggest that these fatty acids, particularly DHA, play an important role in the development of the nervous system, especially in infants and children.

 In adults, several large trials have evaluated the effect of fish or fish oils on heart disease.
 In the "GISSI Prevention Trial heart attack survivors who took a 1-gram capsule of omega-3 fats every day for three years were less likely to have a repeat heart attack, stroke, or die of sudden death than those who took a placebo".

-Black sole is highly esteemed fish, sought after by fish food enthusiasts.
+Black sole is a highly esteemed fish, sought after by fish food enthusiasts.
 It is available year-round; best during the coldest months of the year.
-It caught with bottom trawls and marketed fresh and frozen; sold whole or top skinned or as skinless, boneless fillets.
+It is caught with bottom trawls and marketed fresh and frozen; sold whole or top-skinned or as skinless, boneless fillets.